MicrosoftDocs/mooncaketest/articles/documentdb/documentdb-automation-region-management.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 12/20/2016
+ms.date: 02/17/2017
 wacn.date: ''
 ms.author: dimakwan
 ---

-# Automate DocumentDB account region management using Azure CLI and Azure Resource Manager templates
+# Automate DocumentDB account region management using Azure CLI 1.0 and Azure Resource Manager templates

-This article shows you how to add/remove a region in your Azure DocumentDB account by using Azure CLI commands and Azure Resource Manager templates.
+This article shows you how to add/remove a region in your Azure DocumentDB account by using Azure CLI 1.0 commands and Azure Resource Manager templates.
 Region management can also be accomplished through the [Azure Portal](./documentdb-portal-global-replication.md).
 Note that the commands in the following tutorial do not allow you to change failover priorities of the various regions.
 Only read regions can  be added or removed.
 The write region of a database account (failover priority of 0) cannot be added/removed.

-DocumentDB database accounts are currently the only DocumentDB resource that can be created/modified using [Azure Resource Manager templates and the Azure CLI](./documentdb-automation-resource-manager-cli.md).
+DocumentDB database accounts are currently the only DocumentDB resource that can be created/modified using [Azure Resource Manager templates and Azure CLI 1.0](./documentdb-automation-resource-manager-cli.md).

 ## Getting ready

-Before you can use the Azure CLI with Azure resource groups, you need to have the right Azure CLI version and an Azure account.
-If you don't have the Azure CLI, [install it](/documentation/articles/xplat-cli-install/).
+Before you can use Azure CLI 1.0 with Azure resource groups, you need to have the right Azure CLI 1.0 version and an Azure account.
+If you don't have Azure CLI 1.0, [install it](../cli-install-nodejs.md).

-### Update your Azure CLI version
+### Update your Azure CLI 1.0 version

 At the command prompt, type `azure --version` to see whether you have already installed version 0.10.4 or later.
-You may be prompted to participate in Azure CLI data collection at this step, and can select y or n to opt-in or opt-out.
+You may be prompted to participate in Azure CLI 1.0 data collection at this step, and can select y or n to opt-in or opt-out.

 ```
 azure --version
 0.10.4 (node: 4.2.4)
 ```

-If your version is not 0.10.4 or later, you need to either [install the Azure CLI](/documentation/articles/xplat-cli-install/) or update by using one of the native installers, or through **npm** by typing `npm update -g azure-cli` to update or `npm install -g azure-cli` to install.
+If your version is not 0.10.4 or later, you need to either [install Azure CLI 1.0](../cli-install-nodejs.md) or update by using one of the native installers, or through **npm** by typing `npm update -g azure-cli` to update or `npm install -g azure-cli` to install.

 ### Set your Azure account and subscription